Gamepad usability issues

 #1 Updated by danij about 14 years ago

 Scratch what I said in my last comment.
 It would seem that the syntax described in comments within the source does not match up with the actual syntax used.

 The POV hat binding issue is caused by B_DeleteMatching not considering the angle when attempting to match existing event bindings.
 Fixed.

-#3 Updated by danij over 13 years ago
+#3 Updated by danij about 14 years ago

 The various issues with the POV hat seem to be due to the way the angle is interpreted within the engine.
 The symbolic event constructor appears to be returning textual events with a syntax not understood by the bindings system.